TomBebbington/tombebbington.github.io/_posts/2016-03-26-boolean-algebra.markdown

 layout: post
 tags: CS3.6
 category: computing
+summary: Boolean algebra lets us express operations on true / false numbers with a mathemetical syntax.
 ---

 Boolean algebra is a way of expressing operations on true / false numbers with a mathematical syntax.
 The following are the laws of Boolean algebra: